Blusutils/DESrv/README.md

 ### Quick guide to configuration and command line arguments
 DESrv needs configuration to run.
 You can set it using `des-config` in binaries.
 Out config file can be found in same directory with all binaries (file named as `desconfig.json`).
-All values in this file can be overrided when you pass commandline argument with same name as field name in config.
+All values in this file is overridable on server run.
+Just pass commandline argument with same name as field name in config.
 In example:
 ```jsonc
 // config file
 {